lavinigam-gcp/build-with-adk/README.md

 ## License

-Apache 2.0 - See individual example folders for specific licenses.
+Apache 2.0 - See individual agent folders for specific licenses.